Kokileswarar temple, TiruKozhambam

 Main Entrance

 This temple has a single main entrance (mukha vāyil).
-Directly opposite the main entrance lies the Brahma Theertham.
-Above the entrance gateway, Shiva and Parvathi are depicted in a seated posture, with Vinayaka on one side and Muruga accompanied by Valli and Deivanai on the other.
+Directly opposite the entrance is the sacred Brahma Theertham, which is closely associated with the temple's Sthala Puranam.
+Above the entrance gateway is a beautiful stucco representation of God Shiva and Goddess Parvati seated together, flanked by Vinayaka on one side and Muruga with Valli and Deivanai on the other, welcoming devotees into the temple.

 Gopuram and Mandapam